Coram nobis

-A writ of coram nobis (also writ of error coram nobis, writ of coram vobis, or writ of error coram vobis (Note: This specific use of "writ of error" is not to be confused with the archaic, generic use of "writ of error" for what we might now call an "appeal as of right" or an "appellate petition.")) is a legal order allowing a court to correct its original judgment upon discovery of a fundamental error that did not appear in the records of the original judgment's proceedings and that would have prevented the judgment from being pronounced.
+A writ of coram nobis (also writ of error coram nobis, writ of coram vobis, or writ of error coram vobis (Note: This specific use of "writ of error" is not to be confused with the archaic, generic use of "writ of error" for what might now be called an "appeal as of right" or an "appellate petition.")) is a legal order allowing a court to correct its original judgment upon discovery of a fundamental error that did not appear in the records of the original judgment's proceedings and that would have prevented the judgment from being pronounced.

 In the United Kingdom, the common law writ is superseded by the Common Law Procedure Act 1852 (15 & 16 Vict. c.
 76) and the Criminal Appeal Act 1907 (7 Edw.
 7. c.
 23).

 The writ survives in the United States in federal courts, in the courts of sixteen states, and the District of Columbia courts.
 Each state has its own coram nobis procedures.
 A writ of coram nobis can be granted only by the court where the original judgment was entered, so those seeking to correct a judgment must understand the criteria required for that jurisdiction.

 Terminology

 A writ is an official written command, while a writ of error provides a superior court the means to correct errors of a lower court.
 A writ of error coram nobis is a variation of the writ of error providing a court with the means to correct its own errors.
 "Coram nobis" is Latin for "before us".
-Initially, when the Lord Chancellor issued orders on behalf of the King and the royal court, the word "us" simply referred to the King, the Lord Chancellor, and other judges of the royal court.
+Initially, when the Lord Chancellor issued orders on behalf of the King and the royal court, the word "us" referred to the King, the Lord Chancellor, and other judges of the royal court.
 The meaning of its full form, quae coram nobis resident, is "which [things] remain in our presence".

 Over time, the authority to issue writs shifted from the Lord Chancellor to the courts.
 Although the King was no longer part of the court issuing the writ, the name "coram nobis" continued because courts associated the name with its function rather than its original Latin meaning.
 Thus, in English law, the definition of "coram nobis" evolved and is now redefined as a remedy for a court to correct its own error.